 This should be called Super Easy Focaccia but I think I over-use the word super.
 Since Focaccia dough is similar to pizza dough, the obvious way to make this an easy recipe is to use frozen store bought pizza dough.
 So this is for my friends who say they love homemade bread but wouldn’t make it.

 While you’re waiting for the dough to warm up, cut half an onion into strips and slowly caramelize it in lots of olive oil.
 This will sweeten up the onion and give it an awesome flavour.
+Don’t let the onions get too brown because they’ll continue to caramelize on top of the Focaccia while it’s baking.
 Add some thin slices of garlic when the onion is starting to get some colour.
 You don’t want to cook the garlic too long or it will burn and taste bitter.

 Once the dough is totally defrosted and not too cold, stretch it out onto the pan.
 A little trick is to not use any flour, that way the dough will stick to the bottom of the pan, so you don’t have to fight with it to stay in place.
 Make a bunch of indentations with your fingers.